 Tell your customers about yourself, who you are, what your story is, how can you help them with your skills.
 Some fancy portfolios will not always help you get new customers.

 The more experienced you are, the better you will be in your profession.

-If you have any suggestion, idea, tip to update this article, do not hesitate, please get in touch with me.
-I will gladly update this post with other useful advices.
+If you have any suggestions, ideas, tips to update this article, do not hesitate, please get in touch with me.
+I will gladly update this post with another useful advice.